-Companies are increasingly seeking digital transformation to improve the customer experience, and cut costs.
+Companies are increasingly seeking digital transformation to improve the customer experience and to cut costs.
 Self-service and increased communication through the web has allowed customers to take control over their own records and interactions with organisations.
-Unfortunately, it’s also allowed criminals to take the same control.
+Unfortunately, it has also allowed criminals to take the same control.

-Using the web to interact with your customers, means that criminals can pose as your customers as well.
-This means that they can extract private information, including payment card information, as well as issue instructions with the authority of your customer.
-Rarely reported though common is for orders of high value goods sent to a criminal drop site using a legitimate customer’s account.
+Using the web to interact with your customers means that criminals can pose as your customers as well.
+This let’s them extract private information, including payment card information as well as issue instructions with the authority of your customer.
+Rarely reported though common is for orders of high value goods being sent to a criminal drop site using a legitimate customer’s account.

 Confidence in the security of your web applications is critical to successful digital transformation, whether this is gaining permission from your board or CIO to digitise a process or convincing customers to adopt the newly digitised process.

-Web application firewalls can provide this confidence – especially when the application has been developed specifically for you, or is a customised version of off the shelf software.
-These types of applications are much more likely to have critical vulnerabilities such as SQL injection, and cross site scripting, which may allow criminals to copy off your entire database.
+Web application firewalls can provide this confidence, especially when the application has been developed specifically for you, or is a customised version of off the shelf software.
+These types of applications are much more likely to have critical vulnerabilities such as SQL injection and cross site scripting, which may allow criminals to copy your entire database.

-While penetration testing is a good control to detect known vulnerabilities, your website could be frequently changing, and attacker’s methodologies are definitely frequently changing – what was considered safe today, might be vulnerable tomorrow.
+While penetration testing is a good control method to detect known vulnerabilities, your website could be frequently changing, and attacker’s methodologies are definitely frequently changing.
+This means what is considered safe today may end up being vulnerable tomorrow.

-Web Application Firewalls can mitigate that issue: They can either blacklist attacks, or whitelist good input.
+Web Application Firewalls (WAFs) can mitigate this issue: They can either blacklist attacks, or whitelist good input.
 Even when your application changes and a new SQL injection is introduced, the web application firewall will block it.
-If criminal’s attacks change, but the web application firewall has never seen traffic like that before, it also gets blocked.
-The WAF becomes a stable guardian in a rapidly changing world.
+If the type of criminal attacks change and the web application firewall has never seen traffic like this before, it will also get blocked.
+Thus the WAF becomes a stable guardian in a rapidly changing world.

-If you are in the process of, or thinking about digital transformation for your organisation, contact Content Security to see how we can help you secure and accelerate your transition.
+If you are about to implement digital transformation for your organisation, or thinking about it, contact Content Security to see how we can help you secure and accelerate your transition.